bytefish/bytefish.de/blog/elasticsearch_java.md

 #### JsonUtilities ####

-We want to index JSON data from a given ``Stream`` of objects.
+We want to index JSON data from a given ``Stream`` of Java objects.
 These objects need to be serialized to JSON messages and transformed into a UTF8 byte array.
 The indexing should not fail, just because one of the entities cannot be serialized to JSON.

-You can imagine, that probably a number is too huge to fit into the defined JSON data type.
+You can imagine, that probably a number is too large to fit into the defined JSON data type.
 Or values set as required are missing for the serialization.
 That's why we are wrapping the call to the Jackson ``ObjectMapper.writeValueAsBytes`` in a try/catch block and make the result optional.